-Learning, Discussions with Diverse Others
+Learning with Peers: Collaborative Learning, Discussions with Diverse Others.

-Student-Faculty Interaction, Effective Teaching Practices
+Experiences with Faculty: Student-Faculty Interaction, Effective Teaching Practices.

-Quality of Interactions, Supportive Environment
+Campus Environment: Quality of Interactions, Supportive Environment.

-The EIs and component items were rigorously tested both qualitatively and quantitatively in a multi-year effort that included student focus groups, cognitive interviews, and two years of pilot testing and analysis.
+The EIs and component items were rigorously tested qualitatively and quantitatively in a multi-year effort that included student focus groups, cognitive interviews, and two years of pilot testing and analysis.
 As a result, each EI provides valuable, concise, actionable information about a distinct aspect of student engagement.